Variables

 Assign variables to any compatible style property.
 For example, you can use color variables for background colors, size variables for padding and margins, or font variables for typography.
 When the variable’s value changes, all style properties using that variable will automatically update, providing a powerful way to maintain design consistency and make global updates efficiently.

-Webflow currently supports 5 types of variables:
+Webflow currently supports five types of variables:

 Creating a variable